-Because –since we are trapped in our egocentricity- we’d rather dream of wonderful future for us and our children instead of a society of equal opportunities.
+Because –since we are trapped in our egocentricity- we’d rather dream of a wonderful future for us and our children instead of a society of equal opportunities.

 We are conditioned to believe that we can conquer happiness and freedom in an unfree world, a world where the Morals are boiled down to “me, myself and I” and “win, at all costs”.

 All you have to do to convince yourselves that it’s not the worthy ones that go up the ladder is to watch the Greek parliament holding a conference.
-I am pretty sure that a lot more geniuses were drawn into the swamp of mankind than those that floated.
+I am pretty sure that a lot more geniuses were drawn into the swamp of mankind than those who floated.

 Therefore, this is my homage to these unknown and wasted people of this world and I move on (at last, you must be thinking) to telling you the stories of the people that endured and stood out, to the surprise of their teachers.

 A genius that never made it to finish school, because he had no interest whatsoever in doing do, was Wilhelm Wagner.

 He was the ninth child of a policeman who died six months after he was born.
 It looked like life destined him for the gutter, but he didn’t share this view.

 When he was eleven years old, he composed a massive drama where, as himself said sarcastically: “Forty-two people died in the course of the piece”.